bluesky-astronomy/astronomy-feeds/README.md

 ## Running the app

-You can start the webapp with the 'run' script, or the command
+You can start the app with the 'run' script, or the command

 ```
 python -m astrofeed_firehose